Intangible asset: Definition in accounting

-The classification of research and development expenditure can be highly subjective, and it is important to note that organizations may have ulterior motives in their classification of research and development expenditures.
-Less scrupulous directors may manipulate financial statements through misclassification of research and development expenditures.

 Financial accounting

 General standards

 The International Accounting Standards Board (IASB) offers some guidance (IAS 38) as to how intangible assets should be accounted for in financial statements.
 In general, legal intangibles that are developed internally are not recognized and legal intangibles that are purchased from third parties are recognized.
 Wordings are similar to IAS 9.

 Under US GAAP, intangible assets are classified into: Purchased vs. internally created intangibles, and Limited-life vs. indefinite-life intangibles.

 Expense allocation

 Intangible assets are typically expensed according to their respective life expectancy.
 Intangible assets have either an identifiable or an indefinite useful life.
 Intangible assets with identifiable useful lives are amortized on a straight-line basis over their economic or legal life, whichever is shorter.
 Examples of intangible assets with identifiable useful lives are copyrights and patents.
 Intangible assets with indefinite useful lives are reassessed each year for impairment.
 If an impairment has occurred, then a loss must be recognized.
 An impairment loss is determined by subtracting the asset's fair value from the asset's book/carrying value.
 Trademarks and goodwill are examples of intangible assets with indefinite useful lives.
 Goodwill has to be tested for impairment rather than amortized.
 If impaired, goodwill is reduced and loss is recognized in the Income statement.